Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/_episodes/02-nano-qmflows.md

 To do that, edit the input file `absorption_spectrum_Cd33Se33.yml` provided in the directory `2_absorption_spectrum` according to the previous requirements (consult the tutorial [Absorption Spectrum](https://qmflows-namd.readthedocs.io/en/latest/absorption_spectrum.html)), then submit your calculation using the `launch.sh` submission script.
 Use the provided `Cd33Se33.hdf5` file.

-Once the calculation is completed, copy locally the result file `output_0_sing_orb.txt` from your scratch directory and interpret it using the last part of the [tutorial](https://qmflows-namd.readthedocs.io/en/latest/absorption_spectrum.html).
+Once the calculation is completed, copy locally the result file `output_0_sing_orb.txt` from your scratch directory and interpret it using the [last part](https://qmflows-namd.readthedocs.io/en/latest/absorption_spectrum.html#results) of the [tutorial].

 1. How many singly excited configurations do you expect to find there?
 2. What is the energy of the first excited state within the single orbital approximation?
 Is this result in line with the previous exercise?